5.5. Queueing Jobs (HPC, HTC)

 Yet another interesting feature of junifer is the ability to queue jobs on computational clusters.
 This is done by adding the queue section in the Code-less Configuration file and executing the junifer queue command.

-While junifer is meant to support HTCondor, SLURM and local queueing using GNU Parallel, only HTCondor is currently supported.
+While junifer is meant to support HTCondor, SLURM and local queueing using GNU Parallel, only HTCondor and GNU Parallel are currently supported.
 This will be implemented in future releases of junifer.
 If you are in immediate need of any of these schedulers, please create an issue on the junifer github repository.

 The queue section of the Code-less Configuration must start by defining the following general parameters: